-While the stories of paranormal incidents are rife enough, the layout and measurements of the building draws some people’s attention.
-The Trans Allegheny Asylum, in West Virginia, sits on 666 acres of space, a number normally linked with the Devil.
+While the stories of paranormal incidents are rife enough, the layout and measurements of the building draw some people’s attention.
+The Trans-Allegheny Asylum, in West Virginia, sits on 666 acres of space, a number normally linked with the Devil.

 Rumour has it that “ancient” and “sacred” Masonic formulas are responsible for the dimensions and overall layout of the complex.
 The fact that specialist stone masons – themselves connected to Masonic lodges of Europe and brought to the United States in order to finish the hospital – is confirmation of sinister connection for some.

-Some of the stories of treatments carried out within its walls include lobotomies, electro shock treatment, and even the use of chemicals as medicine.
-Although widespread acceptance of many of these practices would rule at the time, in reality they were more akin to unauthorised experiments.
+Some of the stories of treatments carried out within its walls include lobotomies, electroshock treatment, and even the use of chemicals as medicine.
+Although widespread acceptance of many of these practices would rule at the time, in reality, they were more akin to unauthorized experiments.

 The reports are as varied as they are terrifying.
 People claim to see “shadow people”, demonic dogs and other apparitions.
 Loud purposeful banging on the crippled pipework also rings out without warning.
 Some people even report being physically pushed against the walls of the old asylum.